Lee Jung-shin

-Lee Jung-shin (Korean: 이정신; born September 15, 1991) is a South Korean musician, singer, rapper, and actor.
+Lee Jung-shin (Korean: 이정신; born September 15, 1991), known mononymously as Jungshin, is a South Korean musician, singer, rapper, and actor.
 He is the bassist of South Korean rock band CNBLUE, which debuted in January 2010 in South Korea.

 Life and career

 Early life and career beginning

 Lee Jung-shin was born on September 15, 1991 in Seoul.
 His family consists of his parents and an older brother.
 His family lives in Ilsan, and he finished high school at Jung Bal High School in Ilsan.

 Lee trained under FNC Entertainment in 2009, and in September of that year joined CNBLUE as a bassist, replacing Kwon Kwang-jin who left the band shortly after debut.
 Aside from being the band's bassist, he also serves as a rapper and backup vocalist.

 Solo career

 Lee made his acting debut in 2012 KBS2 family drama Seoyoung, My Daughter.
 It recorded a peak viewership rating of 47.6%, making it the highest rated Korean drama of 2013.
 Lee received praise for his performance, and garnered several "Best New Actor" nominations from local award giving bodies.

-Lee was subsequently cast in supporting roles in saeguk The Blade and Petal (2013) and melodrama Temptation (2014); the later won him his first acting award, as "Best New Rising Star" at the 3rd DramaFever Awards.
+Lee was subsequently cast in supporting roles in sageuk The Blade and Petal (2013) and melodrama Temptation (2014); the later won him his first acting award, as "Best New Rising Star" at the 3rd DramaFever Awards.

 In 2015, Lee played his first leading role in the KBS2 drama special Thank You, My Son.
 The same year, he became a host of Mnet's M Countdown alongside Key of SHINee.
 He subsequently left the show in 2016.

 In 2016, Lee starred alongside Jung Il-woo and Park So-dam in tvN's romantic comedy, Cinderella with Four Knights.
 He released his first solo single, "Confession" for the drama's soundtrack.

 In 2017, Lee starred in historical romance drama, My Sassy Girl.
 The same year, he was cast in fantasy romance drama Longing Heart.
 This marks his first lead role.

 International Network of Street Papers announced Lee's photo has been included in the Top 5 nominees for INSP Awards for Best Photograph on June 7, 2019.
 Lee took photos from LOVE FNC Foundation's volunteer movement in Myanmar last February 2018 and contributed these photos exclusively to The Big Issue Korea for free.
 The winner was announced on INSP Awards Ceremony which held as part of the Global Street Paper Summit in Hannover, Germany, on June 19.

 On July 22, 2019, Lee released his Japanese single, Blue Orion.
 He then dropped the album with this song and four more Japanese tracks on September 25.

 In March 2021, Lee made his acting comeback following his military discharge in the web series, Summer Guys.
 The series aired on KT Seezn, AbemaTV, and Viu.

 In September 2021, Lee was cast in the drama, Sh**ting Stars alongside Lee Sung-Kyung and Kim Young-dae.